Environmental Justice Factsheet

 - The changing demographics of urban areas, loose permitting requirements, and exclusionary zoning laws have funneled racial and ethnic minorities into areas with a greater degree of environmental degradation and reduced support.3

-- When urban areas were developing across the country, zones reserved exclusively for residential purposes were often expensive.
+- When urban areas were developing across the U.S., zones reserved exclusively for residential purposes were often expensive.
 Meanwhile, mixed-use zones were more affordable but allowed residential and industrial buildings to be built side by side.
 This led to a higher population density in areas closer to environmental hazards.3

 - Residents of environmentally degraded areas do not or cannot move because of a lack of financial resources, ownership of current land, and sense of place.3